kevingstewart/acme-aio-lab/acme-aio-readme-http-01.md

 <details>
   <summary>13.
 Client Function: Move the Certificate(s) into Position</summary>
   <br />
   Wherever the ACME client may be running, it now needs to move the new certificate(s) into position where the TLS server needs them.
 In the case of a server like NGINX, it also needs to reload the configuration data to update the certificates in memory.
 For the sake of completeness, this lab's Bash script is included that simply copies the renewed certificates into the location that NGINX is expecting, and then issues a config reload.
 This process is otherwise highly dependent on the TLS server.
+The following is called from the acme.sh ```--deploy``` function.
   <br />

   ```
-  #!/bin/bash

-  ## Move the renewed certificate to the correct location for the NGINX config.
+  #!/usr/bin/bash
+  nginx_local_deploy() {
+      _cdomain="$$1"
+      _ckey="$$2"
+      _ccert="$$3"
+      _cca="$$4"
+      _cfullchain="$$5"

+      cp -f "$$_ccert" /etc/letsencrypt/live/f5labs.local/cert.pem
+      cp -f "$$_ckey" /etc/letsencrypt/live/f5labs.local/privkey.pem
-  cp -f /etc/letsencrypt/live/${RENEWED_DOMAINS}/* /etc/letsencrypt/live/f5labs.local/
+      cp -f "$$_cfullchain" /etc/letsencrypt/live/f5labs.local/chain.pem

-  ## Reload the NGINX config
       nginx -s reload
+  }
   ```
 </details>